Inspired by an idea,

-Inspired by an idea, a small group of San Diego volunteers envisioned an organization that would promote the participation and leadership of women in philanthropy.
+a small group of San Diego volunteers recognized changing patterns in women’s giving and envisioned an organization that would promote the leadership of women in philanthropy.

 Founded as a supporting organization of The San Diego Foundation, SDWF has grown to an organization of more than 220 members.
 Each member has committed to an annual contribution of $2,500 or $1,250 (for those under 40) and has one vote to determine where grants will be awarded each year.

 Each grant, $25,000 or greater, targets a specific funding priority for the year.
 Education is key to SDWF and forums on philanthropy and community issues are our educational core.
-The Foundation’s grant-making process is a rigorous one and provides each member with an in-depth understanding of the philanthropic process.
+Our grantmaking process is a rigorous one and provides each member with an in-depth understanding of the philanthropic process.

 From SDWF’s inception, its founding members envisioned a legacy beyond their lifetimes To that end, a portion of each member’s annual contribution is allocated to a permanent endowment fund which has grown significantly and will enable SDWF to benefit and strengthen the San Diego region far into the future.